anishooty/Autonomize-AI/README.md

 This is a Node.js and Express.js backend application that interacts with the GitHub API and a SQLite database.
 The purpose is to perform various tasks related to GitHub user data.

 Tasks
+Build the backend app that supports below APIs:
+1. Accept any GitHub username and save details from the GitHub API into the database.
+If a user’s data is already available in the database, do not call the GitHub API again.
+2. For a given user, find all the users where users mutually follow each other and save them as friends.
+Eg: UserA ->; Follows UserB, UserC, UserD; UserA follows back by UserB, UserC.
+So, UserB and UserC would be friends of UserA
+3. Search the saved data from the database based on username, location etc.
+4. Soft delete a record based on a given username from the database.
+5. Update fields like “location”, “blog”, “bio” etc for a given user in the database.
+6. Return list of all users from the database sorted by given fields like “public_repos”, “public_gists”, “followers”, “following”, “created_at” etc.

 Task 1: Save GitHub User Data
 Endpoint: POST /users
 Test: Send a POST request with a GitHub username to save user data to the database.